The Future of North Carolina Agriculture (Part II)

 What does the future hold for the state's top industry?

-Farmers form the backbone of North Carolina’s $92.7 billion agriculture and agribusiness industry, driving the state’s top economic engine and feeding our families.
-They’re also living in a world of constant change — from shifting populations and industry regulations to evolving technology and market demands — all while navigating the economic rip currents caused by COVID-19.
+They’re also living in a world of constant change — from shifting populations and industry regulations to evolving technology and market demands — all while navigating ever-changing economic environments.

 “Having fewer farmers on less land, providing food for a growing population on this planet, is no small task.
 It cannot be taken for granted.”